Miami Construction Accident Attorneys

 Per the Department of Labor and the Occupational Safety & Health Administration (OSHA), approximately 5,000 fatal incidents occur on construction sites every year.
 That's about 1 in 5 of all workplace fatalities nationwide.
 Thousands more are injured on sites annually, lending a harsh irony to the phrase "safety first."
 Workers and their families turn to Stewart Tilghman Fox Bianchi & Cain when they are hurt or suffer the loss of a loved one in a fatal construction accident.

-Our award-winning firm is known for the following:
+- Our award-winning Miami Beach law firm is known for:

 - Having 150+ years of combined experience